 The Great River Road dates back to 1938 when the concept of a transcontinental Great River Parkway along the Mississippi River was developed by the governors of the ten river states.
 Wishing to conserve precious resources, it was decided that rather than building a new continuous road, the existing network of rural roads and then-fledgling highways that meandered and crisscrossed the river would become the Great River Road.
 The green Pilot’s Wheel road sign that marked the route of the new byway decades ago still heralds the byway today.

-Along the way, there are eight National Park Service sites including the Mississippi National River and Recreation Area in Mississippi that is dedicated to protecting and interpreting the river itself.
+Along the way, there are eight National Park Service sites including the Mississippi National River and Recreation Area in Mississippi that are dedicated to protecting and interpreting the river itself.
 The other six National Park Service sites along the river are (listed from north to south):

 - Effigy Mounds National Monument in Harpers Ferry, Iowa